lcallot/lassovar/README.md

 Disclaimer
 ---------
 This package is a work in progress.
-DESCRIPTION and NAMESPACE need cleaning, the examples as well.

 Usage